beeb/beeb-li/src/lib/posts/calendar-component-svelte-tailwind.md

 ## Conclusion

-Throughout this article, we've seen how we can leverage modern web APIs to create a localized Svelte component which can serve content tailored to the user's preferences.
+Throughout this article, we've seen how we can leverage modern web APIs to create a localized Svelte component which serves content tailored to the user's preferences.
 We've also derived a couple of maths formulae to produce the correct markup for displaying a monthly calendar view.

 I hope you found this article useful and could learn a thing or two about using JavaScript APIs for the localization of your front-end applications.

+'Till next time!

 *[API]: Application Programming Interface
 *[HTML]: Hypertext Markup Language